Working on a logo redesign project?—Let me show you how I do it.

-So I thought It’d be a great idea to use them as examples to explain my process of redesigning a company logo.
+So I thought It’d be a great idea to use them as examples to explain my process of redesigning a logo.

 PS.
 I also created a video of the same title—check it out my YouTube channel.